We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The company is also committed to environmental sustainability, which they practice by using organic materials and no toxic chemicals.

-Overall, reviewers say that they love their Naturepedic mattresses and they’re worth the expense.
+Overall, reviewers say they love their Naturepedic mattresses and they’re worth the expense.
 Reviewers also say that customer service is easy to navigate.
 Overall, the mattresses are ranked highly in comfort and quality.

 While Naturepedic’s mattresses don’t have the typical off-gassing smell associated with mattresses that use standard chemicals, some reviewers say that the mattresses has an organic smell, similar to a barn or flour.
 They say the smell goes away within a few weeks, and most who complain about the smell still rank the mattresses at 5 stars.